lmnaslimited/wedha/lms/test-automation/02-chapter2/lesson 3.md

       .should('have.attr', 'placeholder', 'Enter your name')
       .and('have.value', '')  // Asserts that the input has the placeholder "Enter your name" and is empty`

-4.  **Combining Element Count and Visibility**

-    javascript

-    Copy code

-    `cy.get('.list-item')
-      .should('have.length', 5)
-      .and('be.visible')  // Asserts that there are exactly 5 list items and they are visible`

 5.  **Combining Enabled/Disabled State**

     javascript